RustyPyGuy/algorithm-learning-collection/README.md

 - Merge Sort of a Vector of coordinate pairs (vector of 2-element arrays) on either x or y value
-- Closest Pair Algorithm using a divide and conquer approach for selecting the two pairs in a coordinate vector with the smallest distance *NOTE: Closest Pair Algorithm is currently failing tests*
+- Closest Pair Algorithm using a divide and conquer approach for selecting the two pairs in a coordinate vector with the smallest distance *NOTE: Closest Pair Algorithm is currently failing tests.
+Still working on this one.*
 - Test functions to check that the above algorithms are working as designed using randomized data and more primitive processor-expensive algorithms for comparison.

 # Use